 \section{Introduction}

-Deep neural networks (DNNs) are known for extracting good representations from a large amount of data (\cite{bengio2013representation}).
-Despite the success and popularity of DNNs in a wide variety of fields, including computer vision (\cite{krizhevsky2012imagenet, he2016deep}) and natural language processing (\cite{collobert2008unified,young2018recent}), the representations learned in DNNs are typically hard to interpret, especially the ones in dense (fully connected) layers.
-Recently, the attempt to build a more intrinsically interpretable convolutional unit has received much attention (\cite{zhang2018visual, sabour2017dynamic}), yet little has been explored of the representation learned in the dense layer.
-In fact, dense layers are the fundamental and critical component of most of the state-of-the-art DNNs, which are typically used for the late stage of the network's computation, akin to the inference and decision-making process of the network (\cite{krizhevsky2012imagenet, simonyan2014very, he2016deep}).
-Thus the advancement of the interpretation and visualization of the dense layer representation is crucial if we are to fully understand the behavior of DNNs.
+Deep neural networks (DNNs) are known for extracting useful information from a large amount of data [\cite{bengio2013representation}].
+Despite the success and popularity of DNNs in a wide variety of fields, including computer vision [\cite{krizhevsky2012imagenet, he2016deep}] and natural language processing [\cite{collobert2008unified,young2018recent}], there are still many drawbacks and limitations of modern DNNs, including lack of interpretability [\cite{zhang2018visual}], the requirement of large data [\cite{kimura2018few}], and post selection on complex model architecture [\cite{zheng2016mobile, zheng2016challenges}].
+Specifically, the representations learned in DNNs are typically hard to interpret, especially in dense (fully connected) layers.
+Despite recent attempts to build intrinsically more interpretable convolutional units [\cite{zhang2018visual, sabour2017dynamic}], the exploration of learned representations in the dense layer has remained limited.
+In fact, dense layers are the fundamental and critical component of most state-of-the-art DNNs, which are typically used for the late stage of the network's computation, akin to the inference and decision-making processes [\cite{krizhevsky2012imagenet, simonyan2014very, he2016deep}].
+Thus improving the interpretability of the dense layer representation is crucial if we are to fully understand and exploit the power of DNNs.